Roboy/ParlAI/projects/roboy/train/README.md

 - define a timeframe in which to train
 - define a number of epochs to train
 - PATIENCE: when the validation accuracy doesn't improve X times in a row training is considered complete.
-### Pre-trained models & fine-tuning
+### Pre-trained models
-- There are pre-trained models available through model zoo.
+There are pre-trained models available through model zoo.
 However, they have been trained using a different implementation and are not compatible to what is there now.
 Furthermore, they are not reproducible.
 Training from scratch goes quite smooth and one gets decent results within a few epochs (depending on number of parameters, regularization etc...).

 ## How To: Set up training
 - go to shell script in /ParlAI/projects/roboy/train/
 - set your hyper parameters
-- if batches are too large, too many layers, to big hidden size etc.., you will run into CUDA memory errors (-bs up to 128 works on P100, -bs 64 for K80)
+- if batches are too large, too many layers, to big hidden size etc.., you will run into CUDA memory errors
-- When training, pyrameters have been pushed through git for tracability but you can of course edit stuff right on the GCP.
+- When training, parmeters have been pushed through git for keeping track of them easier, but you can of course edit stuff right on the GCP.

 ## How To: Train
 - [Boot ubuntu1604uswest1b VM instance on GCP](https://console.cloud.google.com/compute/ )